Asiana Treks and Tours

 You can find reviews of Asiana Treks on TripAdvisor, Google Reviews, and Facebook.

 Once the Mardi Himal trek concludes, Asiana Treks and Tours ensures a smooth and hassle-free wrap-up.
-After your descent from Siddhing or Lumre, transportation back to Pokhara is pre-arranged.
+After your descent from Siding or Lumre, transportation back to Pokhara is pre-arranged.
 Upon arrival, you’ll be checked into a hotel where you can enjoy a hot shower, rest, and a celebratory meal.
 For those flying or driving back to Kathmandu, tickets and transfers are arranged in advance.
-If you have a late flight or extra time in Kathmandu, Asiana can organize city tours, souvenir shopping assistance, or spa appointments to unwind after the trek.
+If you have a late flight or extra time in Kathmandu, Asiana can organise city tours, assistance with souvenir shopping, or spa appointments to unwind after the trek.

 End-of-Trek Services Include:

-Hotel stay in Pokhara with access to Wi-Fi, hot showers, laundry
+Hotel stay in Pokhara with Wi-Fi, hot showers, and laundry service.

-Assistance with flights, buses, or private car back to Kathmandu
+Assistance with flights, buses, or a private car back to Kathmandu

-Asiana Treks and Tours offers clear and fair booking terms to make the process stress-free and transparent.
+Asiana Treks and Tours offers fair, transparent booking terms to make the process stress-free.
 To confirm your Mardi Himal Trek, a minimum deposit of 20–30% of the total package cost is usually required, payable via bank transfer, Wise, or major credit cards.
 The remaining balance is often collected upon arrival in Nepal.
 All payments are acknowledged with official receipts.

 The company also understands that travel plans can change due to unforeseen circumstances.
 If you need to cancel, Asiana provides flexible refund policies, typically offering: